 Put Translations Inside the WP_LANG Directory

-If the plugin supports it (WP Job Manager 1.18.1 does, and so do the latest add-ons) you can put your po and mo files in the WP_LANG directory which will keep them safe from updates.
+You can put your .po and .mo files in the WP_LANG directory which will keep them safe from updates.
 This is usually the wp-content/languages/ directory.

-So for example, if you were translating the Resume Manager add-on, you would put your mo file in wp-content/languages/wp-job-manager-resumes/wp-job-manager-resumes-LOCALE.mo, replacing LOCALE with your language code.
+So for example, if you were translating the Resume Manager add-on, you would put your mo file in wp-content/languages/plugins/wp-job-manager-resumes-LOCALE.mo, replacing LOCALE with your language code.

 Naming of your MO files must be in the format: